• Skip to primary navigation

 How to Become a Business Intelligence Analyst

-Suppose you desire to become a business intelligence analyst.
-In that case, you will, at a minimum, need to earn a bachelor’s degree, most typically in business administration.
 However, you might also pursue a degree in computer science, statistics, computer information systems, or data analysis.
 Some employers might prefer candidates for this position to hold a master’s degree.

 In cases where experience is desired, some companies might accept a master’s degree instead of professional experience.
-A master of business administration (MBA) in business intelligence would ordinarily be pursued, though advanced degrees in business analytics, data science, or those already listed for bachelor’s degrees.
+A master of business administration (MBA) in business intelligence would ordinarily be pursued, through advanced degrees in business analytics, data science, or those already listed for bachelor’s degrees.

 Coursework that aspiring business intelligence analysts would likely take includes computer science, accounting, statistics, economics, project management, database administration, and information science.